 TAFE Queensland will then inform you of its disciplinary decision through a formal Student Disciplinary Decision Notice within 5 business days of the date of the decision.
 The decision notice will set out the decision findings and your right of appeal.

 TAFE Queensland will ensure that the decision only takes effect after any appeals process requested has been completed.

 What You Need to Know

 If you feel that the disciplinary decision is unfair, you have a right to appeal to your TAFE Queensland region's Disciplinary and Appeals Committee.
 Your request for an appeal must be on one of the following grounds:

-If you are making an appeal, it must be made in writing and submitted to the regional General Manager within 20 business days of receiving the Student Disciplinary Decision Notice.
+If you are making an appeal, it must be made in writing and submitted to the regional General Manager within 20 business days (or 28 days for VET Student Loans eligible students) of receiving the Student Disciplinary Decision Notice.